scientifichackers/zproc/docs/user/introduction.rst

 The function you provide will get called on each state update, to check whether the return value is ``True``-like.

-You obviously can't do things like this:
+You do things like this:

 .. code-block:: python